Chandra953/GVSU641-IntlStuds/index.md

 - Raghavendra Naidu Nayanuri

 ## Project Overview
-The goal of this project is to develop an interactive web application for a jewelry store, providing a seamless user experience for browsing and uploading images.

-The website showcases the store's collection through image galleries, allowing users to view products in high quality.
-The project focuses on a smooth image slider for featured products.
-Users can register, log in, and upload images of jewelry pieces.
-These images are displayed in a dynamic slider format on the homepage, offering an elegant browsing experience.

-The project will utilize modern web technologies with a focus on security through JWT-based authentication and real-time chat functionality with the store owner.
+This project aims to create an interactive web application for a jewelry store, enhancing user experience through high-quality image galleries and a dynamic image slider for featured products.
+Users can register, log in, and upload their own jewelry images, which are displayed elegantly on the homepage.
+The application will utilize modern web technologies, ensuring security with JWT-based authentication and incorporating real-time chat functionality with the store owner.

 ## Anticipated Technologies
 - **Frontend:** React.js, HTML, CSS